martin12333/marti-onedrive/Dokumenty/2511-symptom-tracker.publ.dir/251105-symptom-tracker.f8.md

 insert timestamp here
 /da
-Choose a consistent timestamp format that works across your logs (e.g., ISO YYYY-MM-DD hh:mm:ss or with timezone if you like).
+Choose a consistent timestamp format that works across your logs (e.g., ISO YYYY-MM-DD hh:mm or with timezone if you like).

+#tag
+#